-Why Are My Pregnancy Test Results Getting Lighter?
+Why Are My Pregnancy Test Lines Getting Lighter?

 If your second pregnancy test result is lighter than the first one you took one or two days before, you may be confused.
-This guide will walk you through what could be causing a pregnancy test to get lighter.
+This guide will walk you through what could be causing pregnancy test progression lines to get lighter.

 Should pregnancy test lines get darker?